untitled design 4 1 90 Unique Spices to Grow in Your Herb Garden

 The hardest part of growing an herb garden is deciding what to grow.
 I typically try to grow the spices that I use the most often.
-I also preserve much of my garden harvest which calls for a lot of dill, mustard seed, celery seed and others that I wouldn’t use much of otherwise.
-So plan ahead for what those canning recipes call for!
+I also preserve much of my garden harvest.
+This calls for a lot of dill, mustard seed, celery seed, and other uncommon spices.
+It’s important to plan for your canning recipe ingredients ahead of time.

-There are so many more factors you could base your decision on, such as space or light requirements.
-Some herbs benefit the rest of the garden by repelling pests, enhancing the flavor of other fruit/veggies or accumulating nutrients in the soil which helps other plants grow.
+There are so many more factors to base your decision on, such as space or light requirements.
+Beneficial herbs in the garden repel pests, enhance the flavor of neighboring plants, and accumulate nutrients in the soil.
+Learn more about permaculture principles like these to create synergy in your garden.

 Thyme – so easy to grow as it is a perennial that will live and grow for years.